I found this lecture so interesting! It is one hour long but worth the time.

 Eight seconds later, Amy was able to look using her central vision!
 She continued to look at me for 9 more seconds.

 I love capturing moments like this to share.
 A video is clear evidence of Amy’s skills.
 Now the team including parents, consistently give little Amy the time she needs.
 Because Amy is building this skill, 8 months later she turns to find people who call her name within 5 seconds at 9+ feet on the left and right!
-I even see her tracking people moving in the room.
+I even see her following the movement of people in the room.
 Fantastic and very exciting!
-These improvements are happening within many characteristics: Latency, Visual Fields, Distance and Movement.

 If wait time is not allowed for children with CVI, they will not build skills and begin to improve vision use.